West Palm Beach Truck Accident Lawyer

 At Gonzalez & Cartwright, P.A., our attorneys pride themselves on providing clients with personalized attention.
 If you decide to take advantage of our free, no obligation consultation one of our attorneys will contact you to review the circumstances surrounding your accident and your prospects for receiving compensation.
 Should you decide to retain the services of our law firm, you will be provided with the personal cell phone number of the attorney handling your case, should you need or want to get in touch between one of the regular updates you’ll receive about the progress of your case.

 The free consultation can take place in our Lake Worth office (in downtown Lake Worth across from City Hall), or at our Pompano Beach office.
 Alternatively, we can call on you at home or in the hospital, as we know that it can be prohibitive for truck accident victims to travel.
 Evening and weekend appointments are also available; Regardless, before you accept a settlement offer from an insurance company contact us for a free consultation so you can make the most informed decision possible.

-West Palm Beach Truck Accident FAQ
+Frequently Asked Questions About West Palm Beach Truck Accidents

 Yes.
 If you or a family member has been injured in a truck accident you have four years from the date of the accident to initiate a lawsuit.
 However, if someone died as a result of the accident and you wish to pursue a wrongful death claim, the lawsuit must be filed within two years of the individual’s death.
 However, it’s advisable to contact a West Palm Beach truck accidents lawyer as soon as possible in the wake of an injury accident, so your legal representative can pursue and preserve all of the evidence that supports your claim.
 Valuable evidence in a truck accident case commonly includes the police report, truck inspection and maintenance records, the driver’s employment records, cell phone records and truck maintenance records.